BROADSoftware/HADeploy/docsite/docs/plugins_reference/hive/hive_tables.md

 This problem has been addressed by some tools in the RDBMS fields.
 But there is no miracle.
 These tools are in fact more frameworks which globally act the following way:

 * Version database schema
-* Request the user to provide a set of migration scripts to tranform database version X to version Y
+* Request the user to provide a set of migration scripts to transform database version X to version Y
 * For each migration, lookup source and target version.
 And try to find a appropriate sequence of user's migration scripts

 Currently, HADeploy do not provide such solution yet.
 But, under the hood, all HIVE operation are performed by a special tools: [jdchive](https://github.com/BROADSoftware/jdchive).
 This tool has been designed with this migraton pattern in mind.
 Check [here](https://github.com/BROADSoftware/jdchive#database-migration)